flobotde/VSCode-aider-ollama/README.md

 # Howto install aider as VSCode extension with local running ollama
 Hey!
-This is a howto to install the VS Code aider plugin with an local ollama model.
+This is a howto to install the VS Code aider plugin with a local ollama model.

 ## Prerequisites
 Working aider installed on your system (see https://aider.chat/docs/install.html)